mitoc/website/_pages/rentals/index.md

 ---

 <div class="alert alert-warning">
-   <p><strong>COVID Access Update (Sep 8th, 2021): We are now recalling all MITOC gear.
-Please return your gear during return-only office hours.
-Following an inventory, we will announce here and via email when we are able to reopen for rentals.
-New procedures will be in place to ensure compliance with <a href="http://web.mit.edu/covid19/">MIT's COVID-19 policies</a>.</strong></p>
+   <p><strong>COVID Access Update (Sep 22nd, 2021): General office hours (including rentals) will resume on Sep 28, 2021.
+You must wear a mask to access Stratton Student Center in compliance with <a href="http://web.mit.edu/covid19/">MIT's COVID-19 policies</a>.
+We have adjusted our Tuesday/Thursday office hours to end at 7pm as Stratton is only accessible to the public until 7pm.
+An MIT ID card is required to enter the building after 7pm.</strong></p>
 </div>

 **Please read this whole page before coming in to rent gear for the first time.** There is some administrativia involved, and planning ahead will help your rental go smoothly.